aperezhortal/SkewTplus/README.rst

 =========================================================

 SkewTplus provides a few useful tools to help with the plotting and analysis of upper atmosphere data.
-In particular it provides some useful classes to handle the awkward skew-x projection.
+In particular, it provides some useful classes to handle the awkward skew-x projection.

-This package is based in the SkewT Python package developed by Thomas Chubb (https://pypi.python.org/pypi/SkewT/)
+This package is based on the SkewT Python package developed by Thomas Chubb (https://pypi.python.org/pypi/SkewT/)

-The main difference with the original *SkewT package* is that the vertical soundings plots are handled by an special class (SkewT).
+The main difference with the original *SkewT package* is that the vertical soundings plots are handled by a special class (SkewT).
 The new *SkewT* class extends the base
 `matplolib's Figure <http://matplotlib.org/api/figure_api.html?highlight=figure#module-matplotlib.figure>`_
 class with an interface similar to